Metrovalencia: First four lines

 Further alterations followed five years later.
-On 16 September 1998, line 2 was merged with line 1, and Line 3 was extended from Alameda to Avinguda del Cid in the west and Torrent in the south with some trains only going as far as Jesús.
-Half a year later, on 20 May 1999, line 3 was extended from Avinguda del Cid to Mislata-Almassil.
+On 16 September 1998, Line 2 was merged with Line 1, and Line 3 was extended from Alameda to Avinguda del Cid in the west with a branch to Torrent in the south (with some trains only going as far as Jesús).
+Then, in May 1999, Line 3 was extended again from Avinguda del Cid to Mislata-Almassil.